hhandika/spades-runner/README.md

 another_species:clean_reads/another_species/trimmed_reads/
 ```

-Then, save it your configuration file.
-The extension of your file does not matter, you could just save it as txt.
+Then, save your configuration file.
+The extension for your file does not matter, you could just save it as txt.
 The command to run spade-runner using a configuration file is as below:

 ```
 spr assembly -i [path-to-your-config-file]